jasonaaronwilson/c-armyknife-lib/README.md

 * a fail fast fatal error mechanism.

-* our allocator always zeros on allocation
+* our allocator always zeros on allocation - less undefined behavior (similar to Go BTW)

 * enhanced or at least more readable C utf-8 string operations: string_append, string_hash, encoding/decoding UTF-8 strings to code